Sahuamar/Flask-Blog/README.md

 # Flask-Blog
-A Blogging website using Python-Flask and SQLAlchemy <br/>
+<li/>A Blogging website using Python-Flask and SQLAlchemy <br/>
-Functionalities includes user authentication, posting blogs, viewing other's blog, liking and disliking them and even commenting on it.
+<li/>Functionalities includes user authentication, posting blogs, viewing other's blog, liking and disliking them and even commenting on it.